ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/index.md

 For each store transaction, the cost is calculated in all four currencies when defined automatically.

-For more specific information about cost calculations see the following articles: <b>Cost Correction</b> and <b>Original Cost Calculation</b>
+For more specific information about cost calculations see the following articles: [Cost Correction](https://github.com/ErpNetDocs/tech/tree/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction) and [Original Cost Calculation](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/index.md)